Craftjakob/Config-API/README.md

 >
 > Common
 >
 > > The Common one, is the safest to use, it loads directly and does not require something, that need to be started.
-It loads directly in registrering.
+It loads directly in registration.
 >
 > Server
 >